 “For such a time as this” - the phrase alone invokes courage and hope among believers.
 From the time we’re first introduced to it from the book of Esther, these six simple words inspire us toward that one defining moment we all long for—our chance to make a difference.
 A moment like Queen Esther’s.

-The Reason Mordecai Spoke the Words "For Such a Time as This"
+Why Did Mordecai say “For Such a Time as This”?

-Around this time, one of the king’s most trusted advisors named Haman set a plot in motion to kill the Jews.
-Haman despised Mordecai, so he convinced the king of his plan, and a decree was written.
+Around this time, one of the King’s most trusted advisors named Haman set a plot to kill the Jews.
+Haman despised Mordecai, so he convinced the King of his plan, and a decree was written.
 The Jews’ only hope?
 Whether or not a young queen would be willing to risk her life to save them.

 Mordecai knew what he had to do, but he also knew Esther better than anyone.
 Not only did he need to convince Esther of the severity of the situation.
-He needed to motivate her to push past her fear and do what God called her to do.
-No one else could get close enough to stand before the king and plead on their behalf—only Esther.
+He needed to motivate her to push past her fear and do what God called her.
+No one else could get close enough to stand before the King and plead on their behalf—only Esther.

 “Don’t think for a moment that because you’re in the palace you will escape when all other Jews are killed.
 If you keep quiet at a time like this, deliverance and relief for the Jews will arise from some other place, but you and your relatives will die.
 Who knows if perhaps you were made queen for just such a time as this?”
 (Esther 4:13-14 NLT)